cloud-custodian/cloud-custodian/docs/source/developer/installing.rst

 .. code-block:: bash

-    $ tox
+    $ python3.7 -m tox

-Tox creates a sandboxed "virtual environment" ("virtualenv") for each Python version, 2.7 and 3.6.
+Tox creates a sandboxed "virtual environment" ("virtualenv") for each Python version, 2.7, 3.6, and 3.7.
 These are stored in the ``.tox/`` directory.
-It then runs the test suite under both versions of Python, per the ``tox.ini`` file.
+It then runs the test suite under all versions of Python, per the ``tox.ini`` file.
+If tox is unable to find a Python executable on your system for one of the supported versions, it will fail for that environment.
+You can safely ignore these failures when developing locally.

 You can run the test suite in a single enviroment with the ``-e`` flag:

 .. code-block:: bash

-    $ tox -e py27
+    $ tox -e py37

 To access the executables installed in one or the other virtual environment, source the virtualenv into your current shell, e.g.:

 .. code-block:: bash

-    $ source .tox/py27/bin/activate
+    $ source .tox/py37/bin/activate

 You should then have, e.g., the ``custodian`` command available:

 .. code-block:: bash

-    (py27)$ custodian -h
+    (py37)$ custodian -h

 You'll also be able to invoke `nosetests
 <http://nose.readthedocs.io/en/latest/>`_ or `pytest